taewookim02/todos/README.md

 9. edit project name -> once is good -> second -> Navbar.js:180
 10. order by prio
 11. order by schedule
-12. new todo button -> scroll to input modal

 ## Use case scenarios